jsummers/deark/readme.md

 Deark contains VGA and CGA bitmapped fonts, which have no known copyright claims.

-Be particularly wary of relying on Deark to decode archive and compression formats (tar, ar, gzip, cpio, ...).
-For example, to decode tar format, you really should use a battle-hardened application like GNU Tar, not Deark.
-Deark's support for such formats is often incomplete, and it does not always do integrity checking.

 ## Feedback and contributions ##

-(As of 2020-09.)
+(As of 2025-09.)
 Suggestions and bug reports are welcome.
 This can be done by opening a GitHub issue, or by email.
 If you prefer to do it in the form of a GitHub "pull request", that's fine too, but as a general rule, such requests won't be merged directly.